 - Season with ½ teaspoon salt and add garlic.
 Cook for 1-2 minutes.

-- Stir in tomato paste then add diced tomatoes, dried parsley and dried basil.
+- Stir in tomato paste then add diced tomatoes (including the juice), dried parsley and dried basil.
 Stir until combined and simmer for 15 minutes.

 - Raise temperature to high and add water and ½ teaspoon salt.
 Bring to boil.